tretoef-estrella/sloane-coherence-records/cell_4x48/Paper_4x48.md

 4. mpmath at 50 decimal digits.
 5. Python `decimal` at 40 decimal digits, separated real/imaginary parts.

-All five report the same coherence value to within one unit in the last place of binary64 (`2.22 × 10⁻¹⁶`).
+All five report the same coherence value with zero ULP spread across the binary64 kernels (K1, K2, K3) and agreement with arbitrary-precision kernels (K4, K5) through the 16th significant digit.
 The mpmath reference at 50 decimal digits is:

 ```
-μ_submission = 0.643425504760055106…
+μ_submission = 0.64342550475047294487215211018782112107460104494113…
-μ_holder     = 0.643427715576853032…
+μ_holder     = 0.64342771557685303234…
 ```

-All five kernels also report the **same** worst pair `(1, 24)` for the submission — a structural property of the basin floor in cell (4, 48) that contrasts with the worst-pair migration observed in the apparent basin floor of cell (3, 14) (see [`../cell_3x14/Paper_3x14_basin_floor.md`](../cell_3x14/Paper_3x14_basin_floor.md) §3.3 for the complementary observation in that cell).
+All five kernels also report the **same** worst pair `(1, 42)` for the submission — a structural property of the basin floor in cell (4, 48) that contrasts with the worst-pair migration observed in the apparent basin floor of cell (3, 14) (see [`../cell_3x14/Paper_3x14_basin_floor.md`](../cell_3x14/Paper_3x14_basin_floor.md) §3.3 for the complementary observation in that cell).

 ---